renovatebot/renovate/website/docs/self-hosted-configuration.md

 ## persistRepoData

 Set this to true if you wish for Renovate to persist repo data between runs.
-The intention is that this is used in combination with `gitFs`, allowing Renovate to do a faster `git fetch` between runs rather than `git clone`.
+The intention is that this allows Renovate to do a faster `git fetch` between runs rather than `git clone`.
 It also may mean that ignored directories like `node_modules` can be preserved and save time on operations like `npm install`.

 ## platform